You are here:

 Enter the amount of electricity in the tax return and calculate the electricity tax yourself

-If you have to pay electricity tax, you have to submit a tax declaration to the responsible main customs office, in which you calculate the tax yourself.
-This is called a tax declaration.
+If you have to pay electricity tax, you must submit a tax return to the relevant main customs office in which you calculate the tax yourself.
+This is known as a tax declaration.

-The electricity tax is a consumption tax levied on electric power.
-The electricity tax is also a self-assessment tax.
-This means that anyone who has to pay the tax as a tax debtor must submit a tax return to the relevant main customs office and calculate the electricity tax themselves in it (tax return).
+Electricity tax is a consumption tax levied on electricity.
+Electricity tax is also a self-assessment tax.
+This means that anyone who has to pay the tax as a tax debtor must submit a tax return to the relevant main customs office and calculate the electricity tax themselves (tax declaration).

-As a rule, electric power is withdrawn by an end consumer from the supply network for consumption.
-The tax arises at the time of withdrawal (consumption).
-The electricity supplier must then pay the electricity tax for this electricity as the person liable for the tax, and passes the cost on to the consumer via the electricity price as part of the bill.
+As a rule, electricity is withdrawn from the supply grid for consumption by an end consumer.
+The tax is incurred at the time of withdrawal (consumption).
+The electricity supplier must then pay the electricity tax for this electricity as the tax debtor and passes the costs on to the consumer via the electricity price as part of the bill.

-If the electricity supplier withdraws electricity for self-consumption from the supply network, it must also pay electricity tax.
+If the electricity supplier draws electricity from the supply grid for its own consumption, it must also pay electricity tax.

-If a self-producer generates electricity for self-consumption, he must also pay electricity tax on the electricity he consumes himself.
+Self-generators who produce electricity for their own consumption must also pay electricity tax on the electricity they consume themselves.
 However, this only applies if there is no tax exemption for the self-generated and used electricity (for example, in the case of small photovoltaic (PV) rooftop systems or combined heat and power (CHP) systems).

-You must pay the electricity tax without being asked and on time.
-Otherwise, you will be subject to late payment penalties.
+You must pay the electricity tax on time and without being asked.
+Otherwise, you will incur late payment penalties.

 Requirements

-You must declare the electricity tax if you are a tax debtor in the sense of the law.
-You are liable for the tax if you
+You must register for electricity tax if you are a tax debtor within the meaning of the law.
+You are liable to pay tax if you

-• as an electricity supplier have supplied electricity to consumers who have taken this electricity from the supply network in order to consume it, or if you have supplied electricity to consumers who have taken it from the supply network in order to consume it.
+• as an electricity supplier have supplied electricity to consumers who have taken this electricity from the supply grid in order to consume it, or if you

-• as an electricity supplier, have taken electricity from the supply network to consume it yourself.
+• as an electricity supplier, have taken electricity from the supply grid to consume it yourself.

-• have generated electricity for self-consumption as an autoproducer, and
+• have generated electricity for their own consumption as self-producers, and

 • have consumed your self-generated electricity and